-As law firm owners know, building a successful law practice requires a tremendous amount of time, energy, knowledge, intelligence and drive.
+As law firm owners know, building a successful law practice requires a tremendous amount of time, energy, knowledge, intelligence, and drive.
 Needless to say, the theories and principles mastered in law school are not too useful in actually creating and developing a law firm.
 Law school teaches legal thinking, but the business of law is something different altogether.
 When you build a firm, you need a lot more than just technical expertise, you need marketing, client conversion, accounting systems, record keeping, and so forth.
-When it comes to growing a law firm, there are many different approaches; in one of our recent videos, we sat down with Will Dukes during a Webinar and discussed some strategies for scaling your law firm by.
+When it comes to growing a law firm, there are many different approaches.
+In one of our recent videos, we sat down with Will Dukes during a Webinar and discussed some strategies for scaling your law firm.
 In this post, we’d like to go over some of the essential points from the latest Webinar “Stop Wasting Billable Hours & Marketing Dollars”.

 The Importance of an Organized Growth Process